Phase-dependent fluctuations in intermittent resonance fluorescence: Abstract

 \section{Abstract}

 Electron shelving gives rise to bright and dark periods in the resonance fluorescence of a three-level atom.
-The corresponding incoherent spectrum contains a very narrow inelastic peak on top of a two-level-like spectrum.
-Using the theories of balanced and conditional homodyne detection we study ensemble averaged phase-dependent fluctuations of intermittent resonance fluorescence.
-The sharp peak is found only in the spectra of the squeezed quadrature.
-In balanced homodyne detection that peak is positive, which greatly reduces the squeezing, also seen in its variance.
-In conditional homodyne detectionCHD, for weak to moderate laser intensity, the peak is negative, enhancing the squeezing, and for strong fields the sidebands become dispersive which, together with the positive sharp peak dominate the spectrum.
-The latter effect is due to non-negligible third order fluctuations produced by the atom-laser nonlinearity and the increased steady state population of the shelving state.
-A simple mathematical approach allows us to obtain accurate analytical results.
+The spectral signature of such blinking is a very narrow inelastic peak on top of the two-level atom spectrum.
+Here, we investigate theoretically phase-dependent fluctuations (e.g., squeezing) of intermittent resonance fluorescence in the frameworks of balanced and conditional homodyne detection (BHD and CHD, respectively).
+In BHD, the squeezing is reduced significantly in size and Rabi frequency range compared to that for a two-level atom.
+The sharp peak is found only in the spectrum of the squeezed quadrature, splitting the negative broader squeezing peak for weak fields.
+CHD correlates the BHD signal with the detection of emitted photons.
+It is thus sensitive to third-order fluctuations of the field, produced by the atom-laser nonlinearity, that cause noticeable deviations from the second-order BHD results.
+For weak driving, the third-order spectrum is negative, enlarging the squeezing peak but also reducing the sharp peak.
+For strong driving, the spectrum is dominated by third-order fluctuations, with a large sharp peak and the sidebands becoming dispersive.
+Finally, the addition of third-order fluctuations makes the integrated spectra of both quadratures equal in magnitude in CHD, in contrast to those by BHD.
+A simple mathematical approach allows us to obtain very accurate analytical results in the shelving regime.